About the Grace Hospice

 A home-like atmosphere

 The Hospice opened to its first residents in January of 2004.
-Even at 18,000 square feet, the environment is home-like, offering 12 spacious resident rooms, each equipped with a television, microwave, coffee maker, telephone, ample closet space, private bath including shower.
+Even at 18,000 square feet, the environment is home-like, offering 12 spacious resident rooms, each equipped with a television, microwave, telephone, ample closet space, private bath including shower.
 Residents are allowed to visit the chapel and dining room, and children’s play area (temporarily unavailable), sun room and patio.
 Each resident room provides a view of the grounds and Sturgeon Creek.